The Beginner’s Guide to Backpacking: Buying Backpacking Gear & Supplies

 I won’t lie, getting all the right equipment for backpacking is certainly not cheap – and this is one time where you’ll be thankful that you spent a little more for the high quality stuff.
 Before you make that big commitment, I’d recommend doing a trial run (or two) with an experienced backpacker who has all the pre-requisite equipment to share.

 Backpacking is not for everyone.
-Some personalities just don’t jive well with the trail.
+Some personalities just don’t jibe well with the trail.
 There’s nothing wrong with that.
 Don’t force it if you’re hating every minute of it.
 There will most likely be bugs, sore feet and knees, a few blisters, body odor, and let’s not forget the hole digging.
 You may even want to simply try a few nights out in a tent in your back yard.
 Not scared off yet?

 Backpacking Gear